seamonstr/pyproject_common/README.md

 	* Run the container non-interactively (in the case of a server)
 * Git initialisation and some initial commits

-To get started with a project, copy the following into a shell file and run it with your desired project name as an argument (`sh project.sh mynewprojectwithcats`).
-Note it's not posix compliant, so some older versions of sh may not work.
+To get started with a project, copy the following into a shell file and run it with your desired project name as an argument (`bash project.sh mynewprojectwithcats`).
+Note it's not posix compliant, so Bash in posix-mode (ie. `sh`) may not work.

 ```bash
 if [[ $# -ne 1 ]]; then